 The Tate girls have been swimming in the lake since they were young children, diving and jumping in and lazing in the sunshine afterwards.
 So after stories of such lovely afternoons spent in the lake, I decided it was time for my initial jump.

-So it turns out it is pretty darn good for you to be swimming in the wild (and sightly chilly) lake!!
+It turns out it is pretty darn good for you to be swimming in the wild (and slightly chilly) lake!!
 I knew that there was definitely endorphin’s at play, as it felt so exhilarating to be jumping in, but it turns out there is so much more happening to your body than just that, it also soothes your muscle aches, will relieve depression and can boost the immune system too!

 They have shown that “over a 12-week period, repeated cold swimming leads to substantial bodily changes known as ‘cold adaptation’.
 These bring down blood pressure and cholesterol, reduce fat disposition, inhibit blood clotting and increase fertility and libido in both men and women”